andrewcooke/Stupid.jl/README.md

 The analysis for 3 byte keys can be seen in [BruteForce.jl](src/BruteForce.jl).

-## Duplicate Keys
+## Sibling Keys

-Around 2-3% of 3 byte keys have duplicates that give identical encryption results.
+Around 2-3% of 3 byte keys have siblings that give identical encryption results.
 For example, both 0x029f7c and 0x0210f3.

 This implies that the cipher is less secure than would be expected